-Tauroursodeoxycholic Acid, more commonly referred to as TUDCA, has seen massive adoption throughout the supplement industry in recent years.
-Mostly TUDCA is used for liver support, but research indicates it may have a much wider array of potential benefits.
+Tauroursodeoxycholic Acid, more commonly referred to as TUDCA, has seen massive adoption throughout the world of supplements in recent years.

 What Is TUDCA?

-Ursodeoxycholic acid (drug name Ursodiol) is approved by the U.S. Food and Drug Administration for the treatment of primary biliary cirrhosis (PBC), a liver disorder which can cause serious damage if left untreated.
+Ursodeoxycholic acid, which goes under the drug name Ursodiol, is approved by the U.S. Food and Drug Administration (FDA) for the treatment of primary biliary cirrhosis (PBC), a liver disorder which can cause serious damage if left untreated.

 This would also explain why TUDCA possesses benefits that neither Ursodeoxycholic Acid or Taurine possess alone.